Natural Heritage Data Explorer Fee Implementation

 What Is a NHP Natural Area?

-A NHP natural area is an area of land or water that is important for the conservation of the natural biodiversity of North Carolina.
-The Natural Heritage Program identifies these natural areas based on biological surveys, as authorized in the Nature Preserves Act (G.S.
-113A-164.1 to 164.11).
-Although biologists receive permission from land owners and land managers prior to conducting any biological surveys, identification of these natural areas is based on ecological and biological information, rather than political or property boundaries.
+A NHP natural area is land or water important for the conservation of the natural biodiversity of North Carolina.
+The Natural Heritage Program identifies these natural areas based on biological surveys (G.S. § 143B-135.250. - § 143B-135.272).
+We receive permission from landowners and land managers before doing any inventories.
+We base natural area identification on ecological and biological information currently found on the site.

-Collectively, the full set of more than 2,500 natural areas that have been identified in North Carolina is expected to contain the best populations of rare species, their habitat, and exemplary natural communities.
-Overall, the goal is to include the full spectrum of organisms and ecological processes that compose North Carolina’s Natural Heritage.
+The 2,500+ natural areas we have identified in North Carolina contain the best rare species populations, habitats, and communities.
+Our goal is to include the full range of organisms and ecological processes that comprise North Carolina’s Natural Heritage.

-A few NHP natural areas are added each year as biologists gain access to new tracts of land.
-Likewise, a few NHP natural areas are removed from the data set annually, as they are degraded by impacts or if better examples of priority species or natural communities are found.
+NHP adds a few natural areas each year as biologists gain access to new tracts of land.
+We also remove natural areas from the data set as they deteriorate or if we find better examples of priority species or natural communities.

-Because conditions on the ground may change based on natural forces or land management decisions, we recommend that boundaries and data related to these natural areas be verified with a site visit before any land use decisions are made based on Natural Heritage Program data.
+Conditions on the ground may change based on natural forces or land management decisions.
+We recommend that boundaries and natural area data be verified with a site visit before you make land use decisions based on Natural Heritage Program data.

 Visit the following links for more information on the subject: